ajsmith607/memills/content/family-of-edward-hallock-mills/assets/images/hempstead/nygb-v54-p141.md

     - [Reverend Nathaniel Clark Locke](https://www.findagrave.com/memorial/210515180/nathaniel-c-locke) (1815 to 21 Jul 1862).

-    - According to [Wikipedia](https://en.wikipedia.org/wiki/Relict): "'Relict' was an ancient term still used in colonial (British) America, and in England of that era, now archaic, for a widow; it has come to be a generic or collective term for widows and widowers."
+    - "'Relict' was an ancient term still used in colonial (British) America, and in England of that era, now archaic, for a widow; it has come to be a generic or collective term for widows and widowers." ([Relict](https://en.wikipedia.org/wiki/Relict), Wikipedia.org.)

 ---